Frequently Asked Questions

-Mayor Rahm Emanuel is trying to build a training compound for Police and Fire in West Garfield Park that will cost the city $95 million dollars.
-After closing the city’s mental health clinics and over 50 schools, he wants to invest even more money in the racist and violent police.
+Mayor Rahm Emanuel decided to build a training compound for Police and Fire in West Garfield Park that will cost the city $95 million dollars.
+After closing the city’s mental health clinics and over 50 schools, he wanted to invest even more money in the racist and violent police.
+Lori Lightfoot is doubling down on his efforts, and has promised to spend even more money on the cop academy.

 Why is this a bad idea?